ebarlas/java-httpserver-vthreads/README.md

 Evaluate the benchmarks shown here in that context.

-If you're looking for a high-performance Java HTTP Server, consider the following alternatives:
+The JDK HTTP server is adequate for many workloads and usecases, but if you're looking for a high-performance Java HTTP Server, consider the following alternatives:

 * [Netty](https://netty.io/)
 * [Eclipse Jetty](https://eclipse.dev/jetty/)